 Write a Summary

-Edited by Anonymous, Nate Pepperell, Eulalee, angeline zuhura and 6 others
+Edited by Nate Pepperell, Eulalee, angeline zuhura, Lynn and 5 others

 A summary is a condensed overview of a literary work.
 In a summary, we put the main ideas of a book, article or notes in our own words, in a clear and comprehensive way.
 It's not a rewrite of the original work.
 We write summaries to highlight an idea or ideas in the original piece.